Joanna Maria Vandenberg

 Joanna (Joka) Maria Vandenberg (born 1938) is a Dutch solid state chemist and crystallographer who immigrated to the United States in 1968.
 At Bell Telephone Laboratories, she made a major contribution to the success of the Internet.
 She invented, developed, and applied the X-ray scanning tool for quality control essential to manufacturing indium gallium arsenide phosphide-based multi-quantum well lasers.
 These are the lasers that amplify and modulate light that travels through optical fibers that are at the heart of today's Internet.

 Early life

-Joanna Vandenberg was born January 24, 1938, in Heemstede, a small town near Amsterdam, where she was the youngest of a family of five, and the first one to go to college.
+Personal Life: Joanna Vandenberg was born January 24, 1938, in Heemstede, a small town near Amsterdam, where she was the youngest of a family of five, and the first one to go to college.
 Her family was in the tulip business.
 In 1956 she graduated cum laude from gymnasium-β and went to the State University of Leiden in the Netherlands where she received a B.S. in Physical Sciences and Mathematics, 1959 and a M.S. in Inorganic and Solid State Chemistry with A. E. van Arkel as well as Theoretical Chemistry, 1962.
 She studied with van Arkel in Leiden and Caroline H. MacGillavry in Amsterdam for a Ph.D. thesis on X-ray diffraction analysis of metal–metal bonding in inorganic compounds, 1964.

+She moved to the USA in 1968 after marrying her first husband, Rudolf H. Voorhoeve, who started a career at Bell Telephone Laboratories Murray Hill NJ.They had two children, Lucy and Niels, and three grandchildren.
+She married for the second time to James C. Phillips.
+She met him at Bell Telephone Laboratories, Murray Hill NJ.